 - Using your scissors, a rotary cutter or an X-Acto knife, score the foam along these 2” drawn lines along each side and across the bottom.
 This scoring of the foam allows a sharper line to form along the finished side edges of the bag.
 You could also cut all the way through and fuse the three 2” strips as separate pieces.
-A third option is to stitch through just the foam along the lines to form a hinge.
+A third option is to, prior to fusing, stitch through just the foam along the lines to form a hinge.
 The choice is yours, but do choose one alternative in order to give your finished bag the correct shape.

 - Cut a 2” square from both bottom corners of the foam to keep it out of the exterior’s boxed corners.